Auxier, Kentucky

 Auxier is an unincorporated community and census-designated place (CDP) in Floyd County, Kentucky, United States.
-The 2010 United States census reported that Auxier's population was 669, of which 661 persons were white and 2 persons were black.
+As of the 2020 census, Auxier had a population of 715.

 History

 Auxier had its start around 1900 as a coal town.
 The community was named for the local Auxier family.

 Geography

 Auxier is located along the northern edge of Floyd County, bordered to the south, east, and northeast by the Levisa Fork and to the north by Johnson County.
 Prestonsburg, the Floyd County seat, is 6 mi to the south.
 According to the U.S. Census Bureau, the Auxier CDP has a total area of 2.5 sqkm, of which 2.4 sqkm is land and 0.1 sqkm, or 3.85%, is water.